ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

     - :wellies-docs:`pyflow-wellies`: A library of common patterns and utilities for `pyflow` including YAML-based configuration, commonly used script snippets, and execution environment management.

-    - `tracksuite <https://github.com/ecmwf/tracksuite>`_: A tool for git-based deployment of `ecFlow` suites, including support to multi-user environments, remote deployment and cloud-based backup of deployments.
+    - `tracksuite <https://github.com/ecmwf/tracksuite>`_: A tool for git-based deployment of `ecFlow` suites, including support for multi-user environments, remote deployment, and cloud-based backup of deployments.

-    - `pySuite <https://confluence.ecmwf.int/display/IFS/pysuite%3A+IFS+suite+definitions+in+Python>`_: A modular object-oriented framework for generating IFS suites, built on pyFlow in a limited way.
+    - :ecmwf-confluence:`pySuite <display/IFS/pysuite%3A+IFS+suite+definitions+in+Python>`: A modular object-oriented framework for generating IFS suites, built on pyFlow in a limited way.

 .. rubric:: Footnotes

 .. [#f1] `pyflow` enforces the use of shell variables in the body of scripts and has its own inspection step to create appropriate environment variables.
 .. [#f2] `pyflow` enforces uniqueness of task names and script-to-task mapping.
-The library's `AnchorFamily` class creates a new "root" for the script file tree, allowing scripts with same name to co-exist.
+The library's `AnchorFamily` class creates a new "root" for the script file tree, allowing scripts with the same name to co-exist.